Your Home Espresso Journey Starts Here

 How to Steam Milk for Espresso Drinks: A Beginner's Guide to Microfoam

+To steam milk for espresso drinks: purge the steam wand, position the tip just below the milk surface, open full steam and introduce air for 2–5 seconds (the “stretching” phase), then submerge the tip to create a spinning vortex until the pitcher reaches 140–155°F (60–68°C).
+The entire process takes about 30–45 seconds.
 Good microfoam transforms an ordinary espresso into a proper latte, cappuccino, or flat white.
 The goal is smooth, glossy milk with tiny, evenly distributed bubbles — not stiff peaks or large, soapy bubbles.
-With the right technique, most beginners produce decent microfoam within a week of daily practice.
-This guide covers the complete process: equipment, technique, temperature, different milk types, and the specific mistakes that trip up new home baristas. ...
+With the right technique, most beginners produce decent microfoam within a week of daily practice. ...

 April 4, 2026 · 7 min · Barista At Home